 Loans aren’t available in West Virginia and Iowa and other states have minimums, so check your state’s restrictions before applying for your loan.

 Seeing your rate won’t impact your credit score, even if you don’t go through with the loan.
 If you do decide to take out a loan, be sure to check if the rate you are offered is better than what is on offer from other lenders.
 If you make your payments on time, your credit score will thank you.

 Upstart is a great tool for handling debt as well.
 If your Upstart loan has a lower interest rate than the money you owe on your credit cards, you can use Upstart as part of the avalanche method of debt repayment to tackle the money you’re spending on interest.

 Personal loans are unsecured, which means they are riskier for banks in case of default due to the lack of collateral.
 Because of this, getting a personal loan from most major lenders can be difficult with a credit score less than 700.

-To qualify for an Upstart loan, your credit score only needs to be above 620, opening up loan options for millions of Americans with credit score below 700.
+To qualify for an Upstart loan, your credit score only needs to be above 620.
+This opens up loan options for millions of Americans with a credit score below 700.

 Beyond the credit requirement, to be eligible for a loan you must:

 - Have a residential street address within the U.S. and a valid email address

 - Have a regular source of income and an account with a major bank

 It’s important to remember that debts have to be repaid, and all debt, whether it’s on a credit card, a mortgage or a personal loan, comes with interest payments above and beyond the principle of the loan.
 But not all debt is bad.
 (To get an easy-to-understand explanation, see our guide on Good Debt, Bad Debt, and How to Tell the Difference.)